AmirSasson/pardot-powerbi-connector/README.md

 Authenticate and queries the [Pardot Api](http://developer.pardot.com/#official-pardot-api-documentation)

 ## Prerequisites
-Data Connectors are created using the [M language](https://msdn.microsoft.com/library/mt211003.aspx).
+* Data Connectors are created using the [M language](https://msdn.microsoft.com/library/mt211003.aspx).
 This is the same language used by the Power Query user experience found in Power BI Desktop and Excel 2016.
 Extensions allow you to define new functions for the M language, and can be used to enable connectivity to new data sources.
 While this document will focus on defining new connectors, much of the same process applies to defining general purpose M functions.
 Extensions can vary in complexity, from simple wrappers that essentially just provide "branding" over existing data source functions, to rich connectors that support Direct Query.
 Please see the [Data Connector technical reference](docs/m-extensions.md) for more details.
+* pardot credentials : login in to pardot to grab your email,password and your user_key under : https://pi.pardot.com/account/user
+* for development you can use the **fake-pardot** node application and use the localhost domain as the pardot endpoint

 ## Quickstart